The main Captain America trilogy is comprised of:

 - The Avengers (2012) — Set shortly after his body is recovered by S.H.I.E.L.D., Steve is forced to acclimate to life in the 21st century amidst an alien invasion of New York.

-- Avengers: Age of Ultron (2015) — Now fully integrated in the 21st Century and officially leading the Avengers, Earth's Mightiest Heroes are forced to reassemble when Tony Stark accidentally creates an evil robot bent on rebooting mankind.
+- Avengers: Age of Ultron (2015) — With Steve now fully integrated in the 21st Century and officially leading the Avengers, Earth's Mightiest Heroes are forced to reassemble when Tony and Bruce accidentally create an evil robot bent on rebooting mankind.

-- Avengers: Infinity War (2018) — Following the disbandment of the Avengers, Steve must work with the African nation of Wakanda to prevent a genocidal alien conquerer from bringing ruin to Earth.
+- Avengers: Infinity War (2018) — Following the disbandment of the Avengers, Steve must work with the African nation of Wakanda to prevent a genocidal alien conqueror from bringing ruin to Earth.

 - Thor: The Dark World (2013) — Shows up as a brief illusion materialized by Loki.

 - Spider-Man: Homecoming (2017) — Appears in a series of PSAs and motivational films broadcast in the Midtown School of Science and Technology.